carefree0910/carefree-learn-doc/docs/developer-guides/customization.md

 ================================================================================================================================
 ```

 We can see that `fcnn` failed to approach to the ground truth.
-In order to improve this, we can implement an `extractor` to generate a new feature representing cross-feature multiplication:
+In order to improve this, we can implement an `extractor` to generate a new feature representing cross-feature multiplication (with the help of `cflearn.register_extractor`):

 ```python
 import torch